spettersson/splunk4patientprivacy/data_onboarding_guide.md

 Splunk also needs instructions on how to structure and normalize the logs for analysis.
 This process is referred to as **search-time processing**, which occurs from the moment a Splunk search is initiated until it has successfully completed.

-To handle the wide variety of log formats — whether from different applications or variations within the same application — Splunk assigns each log format a unique **sourcetype**, ensuring that index-time and search-time processing is tailored accordingly.
+To handle the wide variety of log formats — whether from different applications or variations within the same application — Splunk assigns each log format a unique **sourcetype**, ensuring that index-time and search-time processing instructions are tailored accordingly.

 ### **What is a Sourcetype?**